jay3dec/AngularJSVisualizationApp_Part2/README.md

-A simple tutorial on how to get started with visualizing data in Angular js using Google Chart API
+A simple tutorial on how to get started with visualizing data in Angular js using Google Chart API.
+Part 2